-Katherine is a consultant for GHS with a passion for telling the stories that need to be told.
-At GHS, she has worked on a variety of conferences and events, with her work centering around maternal, newborn and child health and access to vaccines.
+Katherine works as a Ditgital Associate at GHS.
+Since joining the GHS team, she has worked on a variety of conferences and events, with her work centering around maternal, newborn and child health and access to vaccines.

 Prior to joining GHS, Katherine worked in Boston, managing two children and a puppy.
 She has also worked with orphans and vulnerable children at a maternal, newborn and child health clinic and education center in South Africa and with marginalized populations in Serbia.